 One downside of living in Kennebunkport is that it can take a long time to commute to work.
 In Kennebunkport, the average commute to work is 30.65 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Kennebunkport doesn't have a public transportation system that people use for their commute.
+Kennebunkport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you like to read, write and learn?
 If you move to Kennebunkport, you'll likely find that many of your neighbors like to as well.
 Kennebunkport is one of the more educated communities in America, with a full 53.80% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.